-Baseball is America’s Favorite Pastime.
+Baseball is America’s favorite pastime.
 Whether or not you agree with that statement, the business that is Major League Baseball is definitely woven into America’s long and diverse historical tapestry.
-The teams of today’s Major Leagues have come a long way from those of yesteryear; some are original but many are not.
-Baseball has changed over the years but the sport continues to draw large crowds to the ballpark, season after season.
+The teams of today’s Major Leagues have come a long way from those of yesteryear; some are original, but many are not.
+Baseball has changed over the years, but the sport continues to draw large crowds to the ballpark, season after season.

 Then to Now

 Beginning in 1903 and for many decades to follow, NL and AL teams played against each other in All-Star and postseason playoff games.
-The two leagues, however, were completely separate legal organizations until the year 2000 when they “officially” merged into a single entity.
+The two leagues, however, were completely separate legal organizations until the year 2000, when they “officially” merged into a single entity.
 Today, there are 30 teams (29 in the United States; one in Canada) that play 162 games each season.
-The playoffs allow deserving teams to advance to "the postseason" for each league’s pennant (championship series) and then a shot at the World Series.
+The playoffs allow deserving teams to advance to the postseason for each league’s pennant (championship series) and then a shot at the World Series.

 From 1903 to 1953, the National and American leagues each had eight teams (located in the Midwestern and Northeastern areas of the United States).